Browse Academic Units and Programs in the Faculty of Arts

 The Bachelor of Arts degree integrates the Humanities, Social Sciences, Languages, and a wide range of Interdisciplinary Studies into a coherent academic program.
 Students are also permitted great program flexibility.
 Students may concentrate on one Arts discipline while obtaining minor concentrations in other disciplines in Arts or in other faculties.

-The Faculty also offers programs leading to the degree of Bachelor of Social Work (B.S.W.) and to a Diploma in Environment from the McGill School of Environment.
+The Faculty also offers programs leading to the degrees of Bachelor of Social Work (B.S.W.) and Bachelor of Theology (B.Th.), and to a Diploma in Environment from the McGill School of Environment.